ankurgupta255/Think201-Task/README.md

 Folder structure:

-client: The ReactJS app for the Front-End
+* client: The ReactJS app for the Front-End

+    * src/components: This contains all the pages for the Front-End (3 in this case).

+    * src/containers: Contains the app.js file which uses react-router-dom for the routing.

-models: The MongoDB models
+* models: The MongoDB models

-public/profilePhotos: The storage of pictures
+* public/profilePhotos: The storage of pictures

-routes: The route file exists here
+* routes: The route file exists here